Statcounter

 At 4:00 a.m. the line was stopped again.
 I was in my work area sifting through a tray of peas.
 I suddenly became aware that I was not alone.
 I looked up to see eight women - big women - including the shop steward, surrounding me.

 Not a word was said.
 They lifted me from my seat and carried me into an adjacent office.
-Resistance was futile as any one of them could have probably manhandled me on her own and within a minute they had completely removed my overalls and my clothes.
-Then, they left, taking all my clothes with them.
+Resistance was futile and within a minute they had completely removed my overalls and all my clothes.
+Then, they left, taking all my clothing with them.

 As they went out into the main body of the shed there were huge cheers and much applause.
 One of them was waving my underpants around her head.